uxdiogenes/Dio-s-FramerJS-Utils/README.md

 # Dio's FramerJS Utils
-A collection of useful functions to make general prototyping with Framer faster and easier.
+A small collection of useful functions to make general prototyping with Framer faster and easier.

 I sometimes use [Facebook's shortcut's for framer](https://github.com/facebook/shortcuts-for-framer) too, sometimes, so these utilities overlap little with theirs and try not to conflict.